robabrazado/adventofcode2023/README.md

 Part 1 - This took me a little while to get through, and admittedly much of it was just trying to get the text representation to work, which I didn't even really need and just wanted to look at.
 ANYway, the solution took a surprisingly long time to execute, which tells me I'm probably on the wrong track for part 2, but that's not going to stop me from trying reusing the code anyway. :)

+**Day 24 - Never Tell Me The Odds**

+Part 1 - I had to take a nice little trip back to high school geometry for this one, but I think it worked out.
+Oddly, the toughest part (and the part I never solved, actually) was trying to get the program to validate the initial results, because I kept running into floating point precision issues that I just couldn't reason through.
+Eventually I scrapped the validation and just hoped the math was right, and since I eventually satisfied the puzzle, I guess it was at least close enough?!
+If I'm extremely ambitious, maybe I'll go back and try and figure out what the hell with the rounding of the decimals, but...not today.